shibbir/notebook/README.md

 #Updating a remote
 git remote set-url origin <remote_url>

-# Determine the url that a local git repo cloned from
+# Determine the URL that a local git repo cloned from
 git remote show origin

 ```